Te Rukutia Tongaawhikau

 She is a qualified Kaitiaki in Professional Bi-cultural Supervision, having developed an indigenous applied practice model and framework, “Tatari Ake,” applying this model in leadership, relationships, and strategic thinking.

-Te Rukutia is the General Manager Hapori for Raukura Hauora o Tainui, managing the community-based services across ngā rohe o Tainui.
-This includes Rongoa Maaori, whaanau ora, community health, Addiction (AoD and Gambling) and Mental Health practitioners, peer support and kaiārahi mobilising to support our whānau realise their potential and claim their tino rangatiratanga.
+Te Rukutia is the Pou Whakahaere Matua ki Hapori General Manager of Community and Wellbeing Services for Raukura Hauora o Tainui, managing the community-based services across ngā rohe o Tainui.
+This includes Rongoa Maaori, whaanau ora, community health, Addiction (AoD and Gambling) and Mental Health practitioners, peer support, and kaiārahi mobilising to support our whānau realise their potential and claim their tino rangatiratanga.

 She previously held roles with PGF Group formerly (The Problem Gambling Foundation) as the Northern regional clinical services and national public health lead while holding the dedicated portfolio of Kaiwhakarite to deliver integrated mana-enhancing and protective services for tāngata whaiora across Aotearoa.
 Her work is focused on improving well-being by preventing and reducing gambling harm for all whānau.